-Serial Number 0-3353: A sensor's model number and serial number are located near the pigtail leads on the sensor cable.
-If you need the manufacturing date of your sensor, please contact Apogee Instruments with the serial number of your sensor.
+A sensor's model number and serial number are located near the pigtail leads on the sensor cable.
+If the manufacturing date of a specific sensor is required, please contact Apogee Instruments with the serial number of the sensor.

 SPECIFICATIONS